 Emphasis involves giving greater importance to specific moments, ideas, or themes within the performance to enhance their significance.
 It often deals with how meaning is conveyed to the audience and is typically achieved through deliberate choices in dialogue, movement, or visual symbols.

+Emphasis can be created by repeating key lines, using heightened physical or vocal expression, or creating contrasts, such as sudden changes in pace or volume.
 For instance, a quiet, slow scene followed by a sudden burst of energy can emphasise a turning point in the plot.
 By emphasising certain elements, the dramatist or director ensures that the audience removes the intended themes or messages of the performance.

 12. Focus